ruapotato/Lavinder/docs/manual/faq.rst

 My "pointer mouse cursor" isn't the one I expect it to be!
 ==========================================================

-Qtile should set the default cursor to left_ptr, you must install xcb-util-cursor if you want support for themed cursors.
+Lavinder should set the default cursor to left_ptr, you must install xcb-util-cursor if you want support for themed cursors.

 LibreOffice menus don't appear or don't stay visible
 ====================================================